HeliumEdu/deploy/ansible/private/README.md

 sensitive configuration files can be stored here, referenced by deployment scripts and projects, without getting committed by accident.

-Note that deployments to certain environments will fail without all private configuration files properly populated here.
+Note that deployments to certain environments will fail without the necessary private configuration files.